kyma-project/kyma/docs/03-tutorials/00-eventing/evnt-01-send-event-outside-cluster.md

 2. Send the request to the gateway to publish:

-    > **NOTE:** In the commands below, `@-` instructs `curl` to read the data for the body of the request from STDIN.
+    > **NOTE:** In the following commands, `@-` instructs `curl` to read the data for the body of the request from STDIN.
 Alternatively, you could read the content of the body from a file.
 For example, if the JSON payload for the request body is stored in `/tmp/msg.json`, you could use `--data @/tmp/msg.json`.

 <div tabs name="Use the generated certificates to send an event">